Syrulol/NWMATPy/README.md

 # NWMATPy
-New World Market Assessment Toolkit (Py) is a Python export of R-based New World Market Assessment Toolkit Data structure has been rearranged to prevent extensive API-queries and to facilitate automated archival of data.
+New World Market Assessment Toolkit (Py) is a Python export of R-based New World Market Assessment Toolkit.

+Data structure has been rearranged to prevent extensive API-queries and to facilitate automated archival of data.

 New World Market Assessment Toolkit is a set of scripts and functions designed to automate data scraping from https://www.nwmarketprices.com/.